-7.3 Archive Description Documentation (ADD),
+7.3 Archive Description Document (ADD),

-The mission will prepare the ADD, which describes both the format and content of the archive which will be delivered - at the bit level, if needed.
+The mission will prepare one or more ADDs, which describe both the format and content of the archive which will be delivered - at the bit level, if needed.
 The ADD is a "fictitious" document in the sense that the term ADD represents the collection of interface specifications, reports, algorithm descriptions, etc. that were written for other purposes, but which have now been assembled and integrated to document the archive.
 The ADD does not have to exist as an identifiable document itself.
 See PAG web page for examples of ADD components. (http://pds.nasa.gov/documents/pag/index.html).